 If you want to learn how to clean upholstery, arm yourself with a little professional knowledge.
 Most upholstery fabric should have a tag that will give you a clue as to which cleaning products to use.

 A W means you should use water-based cleaners on this fabric.
 Baby wipes are one option, and another is a few drops of liquid dish detergent dissolved in a bucket of lukewarm water.
-You can make the solution a little more concentrated for spot-cleaning but no stronger than a 1:4 ration of soap to water.
+You can make the solution a little more concentrated for spot-cleaning, but no stronger than a 1:4 ratio of soap to water.
+Adding more soap typically won’t help with cleaning and may just leave a residue.

 A W-S means that you can use either water-based or solvent-based cleaners.